Martha's Vineyard

 Though many have suggested that the island was renamed after English explorer Bartholomew Gosnold's daughter Martha, it is more likely that both the island and his daughter were namesakes of his wealthy mother-in-law, Martha (Judde) Golding, who partly funded his expedition in 1602 – the first recorded European expedition to Cape Cod.
 (Note: Gosnold's daughter was christened in St. James' Church (now St. Edmundsbury Cathedral), Bury St. Edmunds in Suffolk, England and is buried in the Great Churchyard that lies in front of the Abbey ruins between St. Mary's Church and the Cathedral.)
-A smaller island to the south was first to be named "Martha's Vineyard" but this later became associated with this island.
+A smaller island to the south was first to be named "Martha's Vineyard" but the name later became associated with this island.
 It is the eighth-oldest surviving English place-name in the United States.
 The island was subsequently known as Martin's Vineyard (possibly after a captain in the exploratory party, John Martin); many people and maps up to the 18th century called it by this name.

 When the United States Board on Geographic Names worked to standardize placename spellings in the late 19th century, apostrophes were dropped.
 Thus for a time Martha's Vineyard was officially named Marthas Vineyard, but the Board reversed its decision in the early 20th century, making Martha's Vineyard one of the five placenames in the United States that takes a possessive apostrophe.
 (Note: The others are Carlos Elmer's Joshua View, Arizona; Clark's Mountain, Oregon; Ike's Point, New Jersey; and John E's Pond, Rhode Island.)